sustentarea/logoclim/README.md

 [`rJava`](https://cran.r-project.org/package=rJava), and
 [`stringr`](https://cran.r-project.org/package=stringr) packages.

-Ensure that the R executable is included in your system’s [`PATH`](https://configu.com/blog/setting-env-variables-in-windows-linux-macos-beginners-guide/) environment variable.
+Ensure that the R executable is included in your system's [`PATH`](https://configu.com/blog/setting-env-variables-in-windows-linux-macos-beginners-guide/) environment variable.
 Alternatively, you can specify the path to the `RScript` executable in NetLogo by navigating to *SimpleR Extension* \>